Graduate Program Development

 Approval to plan a new academic program must be obtained from the Provost.
 This process must be completed prior to submitting a new academic program for on-campus and system level approval.

-New Academic Programs Procedure for On-Campus and System Level Approval
+Procedure for On-Campus and UNC System Level Approval of New Programs

 Planning New Curricula